 Domestic wagon producers

 Domestic wagon producers has started to be seen more and more in the fairs with their new solutions.
 They also signed many contracts.
 And starting from this year, they’ll be “protected” by 4-year-long restriction for imports of wagons to Turkey.

 Three companies has got the maintanance function certificate: Acarlar, Rayvag and Vako.
 By the legislation for registration of wagons and safety had taken effect, all wagon owners had signed contracts with these companies.

-Photo: Rail Cargo ©
+Cover Photo: Rail Cargo ©